Yoga Relieves Neck Pain Review of Research Shows

 Analyses revealed that yoga provides superior results to usual care in the relief of neck pain intensity and neck pain-related disability.
 What’s more, yoga group participants reported better quality of life, and improved mood compared to controls.
 Short-term reductions in pain, disability, and negative mood were found for both movement-based, and meditation-based yoga interventions.

-In addition to movement, meditation-based yoga practices have the potential change person’s relationship to his or her pain.
-Specifically, meditation techniques focusing on attention and introspection can draw attention to negative judgements or ruminations about pain or its source that contribute to the intensity of a person’s suffering.
-In recognizing the role of thoughts in shaping experience, practitioners are empowered to question their significance, and transition to more adaptive beliefs.
+In addition to movement, meditation-based yoga practices have the potential to change a person’s relationship to his or her pain.
+Specifically, meditation techniques focusing on attention and introspection can draw attention to negative judgments or ruminations about pain or its source that contribute to the intensity of a person’s suffering.
+In recognizing the role of thoughts in shaping experience, practitioners are empowered to question their significance and transition to more adaptive beliefs.

 Although we have much more to learn about the role of yoga in the treatment of chronic neck pain, results of this review are cause for optimism.